Board of Directors

 Alison has been a photographer all of her professional life and has lived on Martha’s Vineyard full-time since 1975.
-She graduated with a BA from Smith College before starting her career with the Vineyard Gazette doing production work and free-lance photography.
+She received her bachelors from Smith College before starting her career with the Vineyard Gazette doing production work and freelance photography.
 She was also the former archivist at the Martha’s Vineyard Historical Society (now MVM).
-During her 25-year tenure at the Gazette, she was a 4-time recipient of New England Press Association’s “Photographer of the Year” award.
-In 2000, Alison left the Gazette and, along with her partner, opened the Alison Shaw Gallery in the Arts District of Oak Bluffs.
-Alison has twenty published books to her name.
-Thousands of her fine art photos are in public and private collections.
-She is regularly published in major magazines, runs a photography mentorship program, and teaches photography workshops worldwide.
+During her 25-year tenure at the Gazette, she was a four-time recipient of the New England Press Association’s “Photographer of the Year” award.
+In 2000, Alison left the Gazette and, along with her partner Sue Dawson, opened the Alison Shaw Gallery in the Arts District of Oak Bluffs.
+She is also in her 35th year exhibiting her work at the Granary Gallery in West Tisbury.
+Alison has twenty published books to her name and thousands of her fine art photos are in public and private collections.
+She is regularly published in major magazines, runs a photography mentorship program with Sue, and teaches photography workshops worldwide.

 Alison is on the boards of Martha’s Vineyard Bank, Martha’s Vineyard Bank Charitable Foundation, Martha’s Vineyard Center for the Visual Arts, and Expressive Digital Imagery Institute.
-She is a Martha’s Vineyrd Hospital Art Fund committee member and a member of the Martha’s Vineyard Art Association.
-She has also served on numerous town committees in Oak Bluffs.
+She is a Martha’s Vineyard Hospital Art Fund committee member and a member of the Martha’s Vineyard Art Association.
+Alison was the recipient of the 2021 Sail Martha’s Vineyard “Water Cronkite” award.

 Shelley holds a B.S. and an M.S. in Criminal Justice from Northeastern University and received his MBA from the University of New Haven.
 He splits his time between Philadelphia, PA and Oak Bluffs with his wife Ann.